chris-cooper/doarama-blog/_posts/2015-06-19-hyperlapse.md

 Since hyperlapse video is so complementary to the Doarama&trade; experience, we are pleased to announce that you can now incorporate hyperlapse video into your Doarama&trade; visualizations!
 Thanks to Jukka Alander for providing the example above.

 When synchronizing your video, just enter the same speedup factor that you used in the hyperlapse software into the **Video speed** field.
-Note that Microsoft's Hyperlapse algorithm does tend to smooth the movement so synchronization may drift, particularly during stop-start movement.
+Note that Microsoft's Hyperlapse algorithm does tend to smooth the movement so synchronization may drift, particularly during stop-start motion.

 ![Hyperlapse]({{ site.url }}/assets/2015-06-19-hyperlapse.png)